alorence/django-modern-rpc/docs/misc/proto_refs.rst

 ^^^^^^^^^^^

 XML-RPC initial specification does not define a list of common errors and related `faultCode`.
-In 2001, Dan Libby tried to specify such fault codes as an extension of the standard.
+In 2001, Dan Libby tried to specify such fault codes as an extension of the spec.
 The original document is now only available from Wayback Machine : https://web.archive.org/web/20240416231938/https://xmlrpc-epi.sourceforge.net/specs/rfc.fault_codes.php